Turda: Middle Age and Early Modern Era

-The Hungarian Diet was held here in 1467, by Matthias Corvinus.
-Later, in the 16th century, Turda was often the residence of the Transylvanian Diet, too.
-After the Battle of Mohács, the city became part of the Eastern Hungarian Kingdom and since 1570 the Principality of Transylvania.
+The Hungarian Diet was held in 1467, by Matthias Corvinus.
+Later, in the 16th century, Turda became the residence of the Transylvanian Diet.
+After the Battle of Mohács, the city became part of the Eastern Hungarian Kingdom and from 1570, the Principality of Transylvania.
 The 1558 Diet of Turda declared free practice of both the Catholic and Lutheran religions.
-In 1563 the Diet also accepted the Calvinist religion, and in 1568 it extended freedom to all religions, declaring that "It is not allowed to anybody to intimidate anybody with captivity or expelling for his religion" – a freedom unusual in medieval Europe.
+In 1563, the Diet also accepted the Calvinist religion, and in 1568, it extended freedom to all religions, declaring that "It is not allowed to anybody to intimidate anybody with captivity or expelling for his religion" – a freedom unusual in early modern Europe.
 This Edict of Turda is the first attempt at legislating general religious freedom in Christian Europe (though its legal effectiveness was limited).

-In 1609 Gabriel Báthori granted new privileges to Turda.
+In 1609, Gabriel Báthori granted new privileges to Turda.
 These were confirmed later by Gabriel Bethlen.
-In the battle of Turda, Ahmed Pasha defeated George II Rákóczi in 1659.

 Modern times

-In 1711 the Grand Principality of Translyvania was formed which became in 1804 part of the Austrian Empire.
+In 1711, the Grand Principality of Transylvania was formed which in 1804, became part of the Austrian Empire.
 In 1867, by the Austro-Hungarian Compromise, the city became again part of Hungary.
 After World War I, following the proclamation of the Union of Transylvania with Romania of December 1918 and the Hungarian–Romanian War of 1918-1919, Turda passed under Romanian administration, and then became part of the Kingdom of Romania by the Treaty of Trianon of 1920.
 During the interwar period, the city became the seat of Turda County.
-In 1944, the Battle of Turda took place here, between German and Hungarian forces on one side and Soviet and Romanian forces on the other.
+In 1944, the Battle of Turda took place between German and Hungarian forces on one side and Soviet and Romanian forces on the other.
 It was the largest battle fought in Transylvania during World War II.